CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

 }
 ```

 If you simulate the above code without knowing what `iterations` is, you can't be sure when the `for` loop condition of `i < iterations` will be true.

-I had solved about a dozen seemingly impossible (at least to me) problems by this point, so I figured there was probably some clever way to solve this in general.
+Story time: When I first encountered this problem, I'd already solved several seemingly impossible problems so I figured there was probably some clever way to solve this in general.
 Maybe I could carefully analyze the conditionals?
 Maybe I could look for loop invariants, or take into account maximum values, or maybe somehow extrapolate constraints on the range of values a method was likely to receive.
-I worked on it for about two days when a friend walked by and asked what I was doing.
+I'd been working on it for about two days when a friend walked by, saw me starting at my notebook and asked what I was doing.
 After I gave a quick explanation of the project and problem he said, without any sarcasm, "Oh, cool!
 Yeah, that's the halting problem.
 Turing proved it was unsolvable, but good luck!" and he walked away.

 So I deal with loops the same way everyone else does -- with configurable limits!
 For example, you can set the maximum: